 Although leaving someone you love an inheritance is meant to bestow both a gift and a legacy, inheritance disputes can result in resentment, bitterness, and even familial estrangement.
 If you are planning your estate and want to do everything possible to discourage inheritance disputes, or if you have become entangled in such a dispute as a beneficiary, personal representative, or trustee, now is the time to contact a seasoned estate planning attorney who knows the ropes.

-For residents of Virginia or Maryland, Randall J. Borden, Attorney at Law is well-prepared to take your case.
+For residents of Virginia, Randall J. Borden, Attorney at Law is well-prepared to take your case.
 He has decades of experience as an estate planning attorney and a deserved reputation for sharp skills and deep compassion.
 Once you call our office and become his client, you will be amazed at how quickly the worry or turmoil you may be experiencing becomes manageable in the hands of a capable professional.

 Why Do Inheritance Disputes Arise?